DiveZoneCompany/devzone.solutions/content/portfolio/europeana.md

 technology: Java,XML,JSON,Apache SOLR,Scrum/Agile,Spring 3,PostgreSQL,MongoDB
 ---

-For this foundation, I did several (parts of) projects:
+For this foundation, I contributed to several projects:

 1. Improvement and extension of the backend and portal front-end API for the search engine of Europeana.
 Designed a new open API for external parties to use the search engine and data.
 2. Improvement and extension of the backend and portal front-end API for the search engine of Europeana.
-Written a proof-of-concept Android application for the open API.
+Wrote a proof-of-concept Android application for the open API.
-3. Redesign and redevelopment van an existing API to a more complete platform for the complete backend based on Spring (Boot), Micro Services and REST API’s.
+3. Redesign and redevelopment of an existing API to a more complete platform for the complete backend based on Spring (Boot), Micro Services and REST APIs.